faizalrf/documentation/mariadb-dependencies.md

 -rw-rw-r--.
 1 ec2-user ec2-user     1793 Nov 30 00:56 README
 ```

-We can also check the dependencies for each of the RPM files in the package very easily.
+We can now find out the dependencies list easily for each of the RPM files in the package using `rpm -qpR <rpm filename>`.
+Alternatively we can simply make use of the awesome `xargs` command to get the same done for all the RPM files in the folder.

 ```
 [root@ip-172-31-21-7 mariadb-enterprise-10.2.41-14-rhel-7-x86_64-rpms]# ls *rpm | xargs rpm -qpR | sort -u